 However, the pair escaped after killing Newton County Constable John Wesley Harryman and Joplin Police Detective Harry McGinnis.
 Today, this historic apartment, called the Joplin Hideout, has has been restored and decorated in 1930’s era decor.
 It can now be rented by visitors by the night, weekend or by the week.

 After World War II, most of the mines were closed, and the population growth leveled off; however, this became the time of the most extensive travel along Route 66, as Americans found themselves with more leisure time than ever before.
-Unforunately, in the 1960’s and 1970’s, nearly 40 acres of the city’s downtown were razed in the name of progress.
+Unfortunately, in the 1960s and 1970s, nearly 40 acres of the city’s downtown were razed in the name of progress.
 Some of these included the Connor and Keystone Hotels, and several Route 66 landmarks.

 However, many historic views still exist including the Newman Mercantile Store building, a landmark since 1910, and now called home to Joplin’s City Hall, the Frisco Depot, a one time Harvey House and Railroad office building that has been converted to apartments, as well as the Union Depot, and the Fox Theater.
-Where the House of Lords Saloon at 407 Main Street once stood there is now a small park with the “Lucky Miner” statue.
+Where the House of Lords Saloon once stood at 407 Main Street, there is now a small park with the “Lucky Miner” statue.

 On May 6, 1971, Joplin was struck by a severe tornado resulting in one death and 50 injuries, along with major damage to many houses and businesses.
 Unfortunately, it wouldn’t be the last time.
 On May 22, 2011, the city was struck by an even more devastating tornado, killing at least 158 people, injured 1,150 others and caused damages of $2.8 Billion.
 It was the deadliest tornado strike in the US since 1947, the seventh deadliest overall on record, and the costliest single tornado in U.S. History (as of 2012).